Giaxasidis/Giaxasidis/README.md

 ### What I Bring to the Table

-- **System Architecture** – Writing maintainable, testable code with emphasis on modular design, security, and long-term scalability.
+- **System Architecture** – Writing maintainable, testable code with emphasis on design, security, and long-term scalability.
 - **Developer Experience** – Building intuitive APIs and SDKs with clear documentation and seamless integration paths.

 ### Core Technologies